LinkfandosYT/chatbot/EN.md

   Exemple: execute taskmgr

 •definition: Search an definition or meaning of an given word.
+Works only in french so far.

     Syntax: definition <word/stuff>